Provided by: freebsd-manpages_9.2+1-1_all bug

 seconds usually) which can create performance problems if you do not need that to occur

-VM/file system coherency is maintained whether you use MAP_NOSYNC or not.
-This option is
+that VM/file system coherency is maintained whether you use MAP_NOSYNC or not.
+This

-not portable across UNIX platforms (yet), though some may implement the same behavior by
+option is not portable across Unix platforms (yet), though some may implement the same

-the hole by modifying a shared mmap() can lead to severe file fragmentation.
-In order to
+filling the hole by modifying a shared mmap() can lead to severe file fragmentation.

-avoid such fragmentation you should always pre-allocate the file's backing store by
+In order to avoid such fragmentation you should always pre-allocate the file's backing

-write()ing zero's into the newly extended area prior to modifying the area via your
+store by write()ing zero's into the newly extended area prior to modifying the area via

-mmap().
-The fragmentation problem is especially sensitive to MAP_NOSYNC pages, because
+your mmap().
+The fragmentation problem is especially sensitive to MAP_NOSYNC pages,

-is recommended that you create the backing store by write()ing zero's to the backing file
+It is recommended that you create the backing store by write()ing zero's to the backing

-rather than ftruncate()ing it.
-You can test file fragmentation by observing the KB/t
+file rather than ftruncate()ing it.
+You can test file fragmentation by observing the

 sequentially, e.g. using “dd if=filename of=/dev/null bs=32k”.